NaeemK1188/c1224-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why do we log things to the console?

-  its like accessing the things using programming language such as javascript
+  its like accessing the things using programming language such as javascript for debug or see the value or what is storing. to see what is going wrong to see the data

 - What is a "model"?

-  its the model of html element in the webpage
+  its the model of html element in the webpage structure of our webpage. recreation of something exists

 - Which "document" is being referred to in the phrase Document Object Model?